Updated: Jan 2023

 #9 – Door Hardware

 Is a wonky door knob or a busted hinge enough to send buyers running?
 No. But, having poorly operating doors isn’t a good first impression and, based on the obvious nature of the defect and the low cost of replacement, is an unforced selling error.
+Buyers may view neglected door hardware as a sign of more significant maintenance problems throughout the property.

 #8 – Cracks in Concrete